World Nursing Education and Practice Congress

 Title: Management of Chronic Pain in Long-Term Care Users During the COVID-19 Pandemic

-Ivana Crnkovic is a senior lecturer at the Department of Physiotherapy, specializing in Clinical Health Sciences with a focus on Physical Medicine and Rehabilitation.
-She is a long-standing associate of the Slovenian Quality Assurance Agency for Higher Education and has contributed to numerous scientific and professional projects.
-Crnkovic is the author of several dozen publications indexed in Web of Science, Scopus, and Google Scholar.
-She is also the editor and co-author of Pulmonary Rehabilitation, the first university textbook on the subject in Croatia.
+She is a senior lecturer in the Department of Physiotherapy, specializing in Clinical Health Sciences with an emphasis on Physical Medicine and Rehabilitation.
+A long-standing associate of the Slovenian Quality Assurance Agency for Higher Education, she has actively contributed to numerous scientific and professional projects.
+She is the author of several dozen publications indexed in Web of Science, Scopus, and Google Scholar, and serves as editor and co-author of Pulmonary Rehabilitation, the first university textbook on the subject in Croatia.